69 Stylish Backyard Ideas for a Dreamy Retreat

 Adding a little sound system or a nice water feature would really make this cozy corner even better.
 Imagine softly playing music or the sound of trickling water – it turns this spot into a peaceful hideaway.

-Infinity Pools with Marble Surrounding
+Marble-Edged Infinity Pools

 You know, there’s just something so stunning about an infinity pool surrounded by white or gray marble.
 I always suggest placing the pool right at the edge of your property to really make the most of that infinity effect.
 It just adds a touch of sophistication and makes it feel like there’s endless space stretching out beyond.